diogoff/primer-process-mining/README.md

-# A Primer on Process Mining
-## Practical Skills with Python and Graphviz
+# A Primer on Process Mining: Practical Skills with Python and Graphviz

 Source code for the book "A Primer on Process Mining: Practical Skills with Python and Graphviz"